square/square-nodejs-sdk/README.md

 ## Requirements

-The SDK requires [Node.js](https://nodejs.org/en/) version 10 or later and does not support being used in browsers / frontend applications.
+The SDK requires [Node.js](https://nodejs.org/en/) version 10 or later.

 We intend to update the SDK to support the current and LTS versions of Node.js while dropping support for versions that have reached their EOL.